USS Constitution: Present day

 The mission of Constitution is to promote understanding of the Navy's role in war and peace through active participation in public events and education through outreach programs, public access, and historic demonstration.
 Her crew of approximately 75 US Navy sailors participate in ceremonies, educational programs, and special events while keeping the ship open to visitors year-round and providing free tours.
 The crewmen are all active-duty members of the US Navy, and the assignment is considered to be special duty.
 She entered dry dock in May 2015 for a scheduled restoration, before returning to sea.

-Constitution is berthed at Pier One of the former Charlestown Navy Yard, at the terminus of Boston's Freedom Trail.
-She is open to the public year-round.
+Constitution is berthed at Pier One of the former Charlestown Navy Yard and is open to the public year-round.
+She is a stop on the Freedom Trail, a path connecting historic sites in Boston; sequentially, she is between Copp's Hill Burying Ground and the Bunker Hill Monument.
 The privately run USS Constitution Museum is nearby, located in a restored shipyard building at the foot of Pier Two.
 Constitution typically makes at least one "turnaround cruise" each year, during which she is towed into Boston Harbor to perform underway demonstrations, including a gun drill; she then returns to her dock in the opposite direction to ensure that she weathers evenly.
 The "turnaround cruise" is open to the general public based on a "lottery draw" of interested persons each year.

 The Naval History and Heritage Command Detachment Boston is responsible for planning and performing her maintenance, repair, and restoration, keeping her as close as possible to her 1812 configuration.
 The detachment estimates that approximately 10–15 percent of the timber in Constitution contains original material installed during her initial construction period in the years 1795–1797.
 The Navy maintains Constitution Grove at Naval Surface Warfare Center Crane Division near Bloomington, Indiana to ensure a supply of mature white oak.
+In 1997, following the Constitution's 200th-anniversary sailing excursion, former commander Tyrone G. Martin wrote of her seaworthiness:

+Could the Constitution sail again?
+Yes—in winds of less than ten knots, in seas of a foot or less, with a half-dozen sails or so, for a brief period, close to home.
+Should it be done?
+Not unless it relates directly and clearly to her continued well-being.
+Diagonal riders notwithstanding, she is still a ship with a 200-year-old keel, 200-year-old floor timbers, and 200-year-old first futtocks.